MariusBallot/07-2021-Awwwards-Course-Documentation/README.md

 # 👨‍💻✨ The fun process of creating lively interactive 3D scenes for the web ✨👨‍💻
 ## An Awwwards Academy course by <a target="_blank" href="https://mariusballot.com">Marius Ballot</a>🏂

-This Git Repository is the documentation and entrypoint for every assets demos and others of the Awwwards academy course: <strong><a target="_blank" href="https://awwwards.com/academy">The fun process of creating lively interactive 3D scenes for the web</a></strong>.🔮
+This Git Repository is the documentation and entrypoint for every assets demos and others of the Awwwards academy course: <strong><a target="_blank" href="https://www.awwwards.com/academy/course/the-fun-process-of-creating-lively-interactive-3d-scenes-for-the-web">The fun process of creating lively interactive 3D scenes for the web</a></strong>.🔮

 ### A bit about the course

-This is un cours qu'il est bien et that it doesnt is très cher en vré
+This course is going to show you from start finish my <strong>creative development process</strong> by recreating this interactive online piece: <a href="https://ibc-soundpillards.mariusballot.com/">`IBC Sound Pillards experiment`</a>.

 ### Course Chapters
 *  I - A bit of context